 Unsure what your budgets should be?
 Try our experimental Performance Budget Calculator which can generate a LightWallet compatible budget configuration.

-Native image and iframe lazy-loading comes to the web
+Browser-level image and iframe lazy-loading comes to the web #

 Web pages often contain a large number of images, which contribute to data-usage, page-bloat and slower page loads.
 Many of these images are offscreen, requiring a user to scroll in order to view them.

 loading attribute allows a browser to defer loading offscreen images and iframes until users scroll near them.

 lazy: is a good candidate for lazy loading.